 What are the laws in regard to merging traffic on Texas highways & freeways?
 Who has the right of way?
 Who must yield?

 These laws are put in place to help motorists avoid car accidents, but simply having the right of way does not mean that the other driver will be found 100% liable for an accident—you must also drive defensively.

-If you’re on the frontage lane of a freeway or expressway, you’re required by law to yield to traffic exiting or entering the freeway or expressway.
+If you’re on the frontage lane (service road) of a freeway or expressway, you’re required by law to yield to traffic exiting the freeway or expressway.
 This is covered under section 545.154.
 This law covers all entrance and exit ramps, even if there are no yield signs.

 Additionally, you’re still required to yield even when the traffic leaving the freeway merges into a separate (dedicated) lane.
 It’s important to note here that yielding doesn’t necessarily mean stopping, as this may not be safe where there’s fast-moving traffic.

 All these statutes exist to ensure your safety, as well as the safety of other drivers on the road.
 If you've been injured in an auto accident while merging (or because of a merging driver), call our car accident lawyers today at 1-877-659-1620.